 - 1. A statement of common ground is a written record of the progress made by strategic policy-making authorities during the process of planning for the Isles of Scilly.
 It documents where effective co-operation is and is not happening throughout the plan-making process, and is a way of demonstrating at examination that plans are deliverable over the plan period, and based on effective joint working.
 In the case of local planning authorities, it also forms part of the evidence required to demonstrate that they have complied with the duty to cooperate. - 2.
 This Statement of Common Ground (SCG) is a jointly agreed statement between Natural England (NE) and the Council of the Isles of Scilly (CIOS).
 Natural England has previously made representations on the Local Plan Scoping Report (2015), the Draft Local Plan as consulted on in 2018 and has made representations on the Isles of Scilly Local Plan Pre-Submission consultation held in 2019.
+This final Pre-Submission and Submission Draft Local Plan stages, required under Regulation 19, were held in February April 2019 and again, following amendments to the draft plan, in August September 2019.
+Natural England fed in their views on both occasions.
 This SCG sets out the position and understanding with respect to key matters raised by Natural England to the Pre-Submission Draft isles of Scilly Local Plan consultation, and identifies where there is agreement and disagreement between both parties. - 3.
 The purpose of this SCG is to demonstrate clearly and concisely how matters raised in the representation made by NE have been positively explored and, where applicable, resolved.
 Further detail about engagement and joint working between the CIOS and NE is given in the Isles of Scilly Duty to Cooperate Statement. - 4.
-The representations on the Pre-Submission Local Plan by NE are set out in full in Appendix 2, with a summary of all consultation responses, including the Council's response to comments and how they've shaped the Local Plan, are set out in Appendix 1.
+The representations on both Regulation 19 stages of the Local Plan submitted by NE are set out in full in Appendix 2, with a summary of all consultation responses, including the Council's response to comments and how they've shaped the Local Plan, are set out in Appendix 1.
+Natural England's response at the 2nd Regulation 19 stage considered the draft Plan afresh and so all Natural England's comments to the Regulation 19 Plan are included in their response dated 10th September 2019.